- The check virus protection notification appears due to problems with your antivirus software.

 Do you keep getting a notification that says Check your virus protection on your Windows 10 computer?

-It can be irritating to keep getting such a nagging message especially as you sign in or while working on your computer.
+It can be quite irritating to repeatedly see such a nagging message when you try to sign in or while working on your computer.

 1. Temporarily disable your antivirus security software

 - Click Control Panel.